jdt/EID.Wrapper/README.md

 Remember that if you are using a 64-bit OS with a 32-bit version of Office you will STILL need the 32-bit DLL.

+## Updating
+If you want to register a new version, simply download it and call the Register-utility again.
+After that, remove and re-add the reference to the wrapper from the Visual Basic For Applications-editor by unchecking the reference from the Tools/References... screen, closing the screen and then re-adding it.
+If you distribute a new version of the wrapper to clients you must also distribute a new version of the application that depends on the wrapper where the reference has been re-added.

 ## Usage
 After installation a reference to EID_Wrapper is available from the Tools/References... dialog in the Visual Basic For Applications editor.
 The following code can then be used to fetch data from the EID-card.